 - Wire cutters

-Next, you will want to cut a few clips of floral wire to prepare to attach the flowers.
+Next, cut a few clips of floral wire to prepare to attach the flowers.
 The floral wire should be cut in 4 to 6 inch sections using wire cutters.

-To wire the flowers to the ring it is easiest to lay the wire under the hoop and the flower to begin.
+Once your wire is cut, you will begin attaching the flowers to the hoop.
+The easiest way to do this is to lay the wire under the hoop and the flower.
 Then carefully wrap the wire around both the flower stem and metal hoop several times so that the flower is securely fastened to the hoop.

-Now it’s time to let your inner florist blossom.
+Now, complete your floral hoop by attaching the remaining blooms.
 This is some love day self-therapy crafting.
 For step four repeat step 3 with varying flowers all the way around the hoop until your hoop is completely covered in flowers.
 You may want to add greenery here and there.
-Like I said…it’s your craft/therapy/self-love DYI.
+Like I said…it’s your craft/therapy/self-love DIY.

-Now repeat steps 1-4 on your second metal hoop so you have a pair to transform into a chandelier.
+Now repeat steps 1-4 on your second, smaller metal hoop so you have a pair to transform into a chandelier.